mliebelt/pgn-viewer/plan.md

 * Generate the moves in a pleasant style.
 * Look at different books and try to adapt some of the styles, allow the style to be set (as attribute moveStyle).

+#### Generate PGN move from data

+* We have to know every detail from moves, so the resulting notation is not sufficient.
+* Collect the details during parsing, and give them out (additionally) so that it can be used when generating move output.

 #### Different move styles (working)